StephenCleary/ArcDb/README.md

 - `NULL`.
 It constantly causes surprising behavior.
   - Operations such as outer joins will require a user-supplied "null object value".
   - TODO: Figure out how to represent self-referencing tables (e.g., `Employee.Boss` for the CEO record).

+### Sub-Goal: Avoiding Pitfalls

+There are some common pitfalls when working with databases which ArcDb is attempting to avoid.
+Hopefully we won't create our own common pitfalls along the way...

+- Missing indexes.
+Perhaps one of the most common problems with all SQL databases is that a query is slow because there's a missing index in the database, or because the query planner didn't choose to use the desired index for a reason that isn't immediately obvious.
+It isn't long before every SQL programmer has to learn how to debug their query optimizer in addition to their own code.
+  - ArcDb avoids this by making all index accesses explicit (relational algebra instead of relational calculus).
+The developer has to choose the index(es) to use.
+E.g., full table scans are *possible*, but they have to be explicit in the code, which also makes them *obvious*.
+- Unsafe defaults.
+Some database systems ship out of the box with unsafe default behavior, usually for performance reasons.
+E.g., some common databases do not enforce foreign keys by default; other less-common databases are not ACID by default due to relaxed durability.
+  - ArcDb chooses to be correct, even if it means being slower.
+- Hidden maintenance requirements.
+Some common database systems have regular maintenance required or they will grow without bound over time, even if the average data usage remains constant.
+This is often not mentioned in the "getting started" documentation, and is often not discovered until after the database is causing problems in production.
+  - ArcDb will not grow without bound over time for constant average data usage.
+Any required maintenance is included out of the box in an always-on state.
+- Copy/paste ACID relaxing.
+This usually takes the form of relaxed transaction isolation (e.g., copy/pasting Read Uncommitted / Read Committed / Repeatable Read) or relaxed SQL locks (e.g., copy/pasting `NOLOCK`).
+These are done as optimizations, but they relax the ACID requirements in a way that is not appropriate for most scenarios.
+Then this code gets copy/pasted everywhere as "the faster version", often causing subtle bugs since the developers assume ACID is enforced when it has actually been relaxed.
+  - ArcDb does not allow relaxing ACID.
+At all.
+If you want the fastest possible database at the expense of correctness, then this is not the solution for you.
+- Retries for deadlocks.
+Most database systems use locking, and even the best lock strategies have some scenarios that can cause deadlocks.
+In this case, the deadlock must be detected and one of the transactions must choose to be (or be chosen as) the deadlock "victim" and rollback so that the system as a whole can proceed.
+At the very least, this means developers need to catch aborted-due-to-deadlock exceptions and retry them, treating that specific kind of error as transient.
+This is often not mentioned in the "getting started" documentation, and is often not discovered until after the database is causing problems in production.
+  - ArcDb does not use any kinds of locks within its database.
+These kinds of deadlocks are not possible in ArcDb, so developers don't have to add code to handle them.

 ## Terminology